Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

-On November 8, 2016, Bay State voters approved Question 4, the historic MPP-supported ballot initiative that ended marijuana prohibition for adults 21 and older.
+On November 8, 2016, Bay State voters approved Question 4, the historic MPP-supported ballot initiative that ended cannabis prohibition for adults 21 and older.
 As a result, cannabis became legal for adults to grow and possess in Massachusetts on December 15, 2016.

 Unfortunately, in response to the COVID-19 pandemic, on March 23, 2020, Gov. Baker ordered adult-use cannabis businesses to shut down.
 This unpopular order lasted two months before it was announced that stores would be allowed to reopen for curbside delivery beginning on May 25.